arun-alagesan/homeautomation/README.md

 On thinking very deep on this a spark hit me

->**"_You are genius , you write advance programs on computer and a gadget freak, have all means of connected devices in most advance platform, build application your whole life time for work, What have to done for you.. ?
-Why not write your own program and command you computer to work for you.
+>**"_You are genius, you write advance programs on computer and a gadget freak, have all means of connected devices in most advance platform, build application your whole life time for work, What have to done for you?
+Why not write your own program and command your computer to work for you.
 You call yourself a Software architect, solving most complex business problems with computer programs..
-Whats stopping you to solve you own problem_"**
+Whats stopping you to solve your own problem_"**

 I needed a device runnning on low energy to constantly measure the water level in the tank and trigger a notification.
 Then I searched the internet seeking a similar soul who have had the same problem and how the soul dealt the problem.